vswami78/elite-workspace/ELITE_WORKSPACE.md

 ## 🛠 THE WORKFLOW: Harper Reed, Beads & Zagi
 - **One Question at a Time:** The agent must ask exactly one question to move the design forward.
 No guessing.
 - **PRD First:** No code is written until a PRD/Spec is agreed upon.
-The agent is the steward of clarity; even if the user says "Go ahead and implement," the agent must continue questioning if any part of the specification remains fuzzy or non-deterministic.
+The agent is the steward of clarity.
+- **Parnasian Mandatory:** The "Parnasian Audit" must be performed and documented in the PRD or Design Spec before any implementation begins.
 - **PRD Lock Is Explicit:** A PRD is not considered agreed upon until the user explicitly states "PRD locked".
 The agent must not close PRD/Definition Beads or begin implementation without this explicit confirmation.
 - **PRD Lock Requires Artifact:** The statement "PRD locked" is only valid if a PRD document exists and includes problem statement, users, non-goals, authority semantics, and success criteria.
 - **Uncertainty Blocks Semantics:** If the user is unsure about a core semantic decision, the agent must not propose a specific value as a baseline; it must ask for a choice among alternatives.